What is Plexus?

 What is the Plexus Fellowship Program?

-The Plexus Fellowship is JC’s structured, peer-to-peer mentoring program run through the Office of Equity, Diversity, and Inclusion, which offers support for traditionally underrepresented students.
+The Plexus Fellowship is a student-focused institutional support program run through the Office of Equity, Diversity, and Inclusion (EDI), which offers support for traditionally underrepresented students.
 The Fellowship is guided by an intentional goal to motivate and assist students toward achieving academic and social success.

 Short-term outcomes include a strong mentoring relationship which will allow students to navigate the often confusing and intimidating world of college life.
 This relationship will grant students greater knowledge of and access to resources available on campus that will help them realize their full potential.
 Furthermore, we feel these efforts will enhance retention and graduation rates for student success.